ellysh/video-game-bots/InGameBots/example.md

 ## Diablo 2 Overview

 Now we will write a simple in-game bot for the popular RPG game Diablo 2.
-Gameplay of Diablo 2 is a quite typical for the RPG genre.
+Gameplay of Diablo 2 is quite typical for the RPG genre.
 Player should do quests, kill monsters and improve his character.
-Our example bot is focused on analysis a state of the player character.
-Therefore it will be helpful to consider parameters of the player character in details.
+Our example bot is focused on analysis of player character's state.
+When the state is changed, the bot performs some actions.
+Therefore, it will be helpful to consider parameters of the player character in details.

-There is a screenshot of the game's main screen:
+There is a screenshot of game window:

 ![Diablo 2 Interface](diablo-interface.png)

 You can see a player character in the center of the screen.
 There is an yellow model of the knight.
 Also you can see the monsters around the player character.
 One of the monster is selected by the mouse cursor.

-There is a screenshot of windows with the player character's parameters:
+There is a screenshot of windows with player character's parameters:

 ![Diablo 2 Player](diablo-player.png)

-There are two windows in the screenshot.
-Left window contains the common information about the player character like his name "Kain", class "Paladin", level and experience points.
-This information available at the top of the window.
-Also below there are attributes, that define a behavior of the character in the game process.
+There are two windows on the screenshot.
+Left window contains common information about the player character like his name "Kain", class "Paladin", level and experience points.
+This information available at the top side of the window.
+Also below there are attributes, that define behavior of the character during a game process.
 For example, the "Strength" attribute defines a damage amount that is delivered to the monsters by the player.

-Right window contains a tree of the character's skills.
-There are special abilities and combos that allow you to make a more damage or to improve significantly the character's attributes.
-Each skill have a level.
-It defines, how effective an usage of this skill will be.
-You can get more details about the parameters and skills of the player character in a [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)
+Right window contains a tree of character's skills.
+There are special abilities and combos that allow you to make a more damage or to improve significantly character's attributes.
+Each skill has a level.
+The level defines effectiveness of the skill usage.
+You can get detailed information about player character's parameters and skills in a [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)

-Diablo 2 has the single player and multiplayer game modes.
+Diablo 2 has a single player and a multiplayer game modes.
 We will consider the single player mode only.
-It allows us to stop a game's process execution at any moment and to explore its memory without any time limitations.
-Otherwise the game client, that does not respond to the game server's requests, will be disconnected.
-This limitation does not allow us to use a debugger and to stop the game application for investigation its internals.
+It allows us to stop game's process execution at any moment and to explore its memory without any time limitations.
+Otherwise the game client, that does not respond to game server's requests, will be disconnected.
+This limitation does not allow us to use a debugger and to break game application's execution for investigation its internals.

 Diablo 2 is available for buying at the [Blizzard Entertainment website](https://eu.battle.net/shop/en/product/diablo-ii).
 There is an open source game with a [Flare](http://flarerpg.org/) name, that is available for free.
-It has the very close game mechanics and interface to the Diablo 2 ones.
-You can use the Flare game to try methods of memory investigation, that are described in this chapter.
+It has a very close game mechanics and interface to the Diablo 2 ones.
+You can use the Flare game to try methods of memory investigation, that are described in this section.
 All these methods are applicable to the Flare game too.
 The main difference between the processes of analysis Diablo 2 and Flare games is a complexity.
 Diablo 2 has much more library modules and game objects in the memory than the Flare one.
-Thus analysis of Diablo 2 process memory requires much more efforts.
+Thus, analysis of Diablo 2 process memory requires more efforts.

 ## Bot Overview

 You can find detailed articles by Jan Miller about hacking the Diablo 2 game.
 This is a first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
 This is a second [article](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
-Approaches, that are described in the articles, are focused to the changing a normal behavior of the game.
-These changes of the application behavior are named hacks.
-But a bot application should behave in a different manner.
-The bot should not affect a normal behavior of the game application.
-Instead it should analyze a state of the game objects and simulate the player's actions.
+Approaches, that are described in the articles, are focused on changing a normal behavior of the game.
+These behavior changes are named hacks.
+But a bot applications should work in a different manner.
+The bot should react to state changes of the game objects.
+Possible bot actions are simulate player's actions or change a state of the game objects in a legal way according to the game rules.
 Meanwhile the game application is still working within its normal algorithms.
 State of all objects is still valid according to the game rules.

-Our sample in-game bot have a very simple algorithm:
+Our example in-game bot has a very simple algorithm:

 1. Read current value of the player character's life parameter.
 2. Compare the read value with the threshold value.
-3. Change a value of the character's life parameter.
+3. Use a healing potion to increase a value of the character's life parameter.

-This algorithm allows to keep a player character alive while there are still the health potions.
+This algorithm allows us to keep a player character alive while there are still the healing potions.
 Nevertheless an implementation of so simple algorithm requires a deep research of the Diablo 2 process memory.

 ## Diablo 2 Memory Analysis

 Now we are ready to start our analysis of the Diablo 2 process memory.
 First of all you should launch the game.
-The game is launched by default in a fullscreen mode.
+The game is launched in a fullscreen mode by default.
 But it will be more convenient for us to launch the game in a windowed mode.
 It allows you to switch quickly between the game and memory scanner windows.
-There is an [instruction](https://eu.battle.net/support/en/article/diablo-ii-compatibility-issues-and-workarounds) how to launch the game in the windowed mode:
+There is an instruction how to launch the game in the windowed mode:

 1. Right-click the "Diablo II" icon and click "Properties".
 2. Click the "Shortcut" tab.